-By: Johannes Fiegenbaum on 5/21/25 10:35 AM
+By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 ESG metrics are quantifiable performance indicators that measure a company's environmental, social, and governance practices.
 These metrics provide insight into non-financial risks and opportunities that traditional financial data alone cannot capture.
-They serve as accountability mechanisms, helping organizations track progress toward their esg commitments while demonstrating transparency to stakeholders.
+They serve as accountability mechanisms, helping organizations track progress toward their ESG commitments while demonstrating transparency to stakeholders.

 The importance of these metrics becomes clear when examining market trends.
-Sustainable investments in Germany rose from €200.6 billion in 2020 to €336.6 billion in 2021.
-Analysis of more than 2,000 studies shows that ESG criteria have a positive impact on returns, with companies demonstrating strong esg performance often outperforming their peers.
-This makes tracking esg metrics not just a compliance exercise but a strategic imperative.
+Sustainable investment has scaled globally to around US$16.7 trillion in sustainable fund assets, on the tightened disclosure-based methodology of the 2024 Global Sustainable Investment Review.
+Analysis of more than 2,000 studies shows that ESG criteria have a positive impact on returns, with companies demonstrating strong ESG performance often outperforming their peers.
+This makes tracking ESG metrics not just a compliance exercise but a strategic imperative.

 Environmental social and governance metrics fall into three distinct categories, each addressing different aspects of sustainability performance: